 Octave Rooftop Lounge at Marriott Hotel Sukhumvit

 Three floors of rooftop spanning the 45th to 49th floors of the Marriott on Soi 57, with views across the Sukhumvit skyline.
-The multi-level layout means you can usually find a spot without standing at the bar.
+The layout across levels means you can usually find a spot without standing at the bar.
 The DJ programming starts at sunset and gets loud by 10pm, which is either the appeal or the problem depending on what you came for.
-The tradeoff is straightforward: Octave is a party venue first and a view venue second.
+The trade-off is straightforward.
+Octave is a party venue first and a view venue second.
 At $13 for cocktails it's also the most accessible price point in this tier.
-Arrive at 6pm for the sunset, stay for the first set, leave before it becomes a club without walls.
+Arrive at 6pm for the sunset, stay for the first set, and move on before it becomes a club without walls.

 Works best for travelers who want a party atmosphere with altitude.
 Not the call for a quiet sunset drink.